MohamedSayed47/DEPI_Final_project/README.md

 -  Download & install Metasploitable 2 from : [📎 SourceForge](https://sourceforge.net/projects/metasploitable/files/Metasploitable2/).
 - Import into VirtualBox or VMware
-- Set network to NAT or Host-Only for isolation
+- Set the network to NAT or Host-Only for isolation

 ---